Our Short Story Workshop has a very specific objective: to produce a book of short stories written by the participants.

 How will it work?

-The challenge to each participant is to write the first draft of a short story over the weekend of 17 to 19 November.
+The challenge to each participant is to write the first draft of a short story over the weekend.

 It’s a workshop with a very specific objective: to produce a book of short stories written by the participants, and published online and in hard copy.